 As for recharging, the phone does come with a 10W fast charger in-box, but with a battery that size to refill, the Honor 10 Lite still took around two hours to fully replenish.

-Why buy the Honor 10 Lite?
+Should you buy the the Honor 10 Lite?

 While the Honor 10 Lite has its issues, here’s hoping that most of them will be resolved before the phone hits store shelves.
 At £199.99 it’s a perfectly capable device with a pleasingly eye-catching aesthetic and a rich feature set.